d0UBleW/ost2-notes/arch-2821/readme.md

   - Meltdown and Spectre side-channel attack
 - `KPTI` (Kernel Page Table Isolation)
   - make kernel page tables inaccessible
-  - self note: experience in Linux, could be bypassed with `KPTI` trampoline
+  - self note: experience in Linux, could be bypassed with `KPTI` trampoline to safely return from kernel space to userspace, otherwise it causes segfault

 ## Sessions